jethvadrashti/jethvadrashti/README.md

 - 👋 Hi,I’m @jethvadrashti.
-- I’m interested the development in Software and Websites.
+- I’m interested the development of Softwares and Websites.
 - I’m currently learning HTML,CSS,Javascript,Bootstrape,Core Asp.net, Microsoft SQL server.
 - I also completed the Frontend development work for the two clients.
-   - Enigineer's classes.
+   - Engineer's classes.
    - Prisha Beauty Shop.
 - I also done the Projects in Core Asp.net and Database Connectivity by using the MS SQL.
     - Single User AddressBook